barry-ha/Griduino/docs/ASSEMBLY.md

 <h2>5.
 Before You Use It</h2>

 Snap a coin cell battery (3-volt CR1220 lithium) into the battery holder.
+Flat side is positive (+) and is installed facing up.

 Plug in the display board.
+Check the pin alignment.

 You should now have a completed Griduino GPS kit.
 Congratulations!